mkiang/parental_deaths_cancer/README.md

 folder (~117GB) should be a subfolder of `./output` while the `data_processed` (~1.2GB) and `data_raw` (~3GB) folders should be in the project root (`./`).

-We use [`renv`](https://rstudio.github.io/renv/index.html) for package management but below we also post the relevant session information to ensure full reproducibility.